 $: Starwood Preferred Guest® Credit Card from American Express

-In exchange for this card's modest annual fee, you'll earn up to 5 Starpoints per dollar on eligible purchases at participating Starwood Preferred Guest hotels and resorts.
+In exchange for this card's modest annual fee, you'll earn Starpoints on eligible purchases at participating Starwood Preferred Guest hotels and resorts.
 Starwood's hotel brand roster now includes the stalwart Sheraton flag, the hip W Hotels chain, the Aloft airport lofts, and even the posh resorts of St. Regis and The Luxury Collection.
 Unlike many hotel chains, Starwood uses market-based pricing for rewards stays at its properties.
 Therefore, spending as little as $7,000 on the card can net you a free room that would ordinarily cost $150 or more.

 Some rewards cards fans might suggest they can squeeze a little more value from competing rewards programs, especially when traveling to the handful of destinations not well served by Starwood hotels.
 However, if you redeem Starpoints exclusively for hotel nights, the SPG card offers one of the credit card industry's strongest rewards ratios.
 With generous bonus Starpoints packages for new cardholders, American Express and Starwood have developed one of today's most popular travel rewards cards.
 Terms and restrictions apply.